 - La Clinica North (Vallejo)

-The Families for Literacy (FFL) program is for learners who have a preschool aged child.
+The Family Literacy program is for learners who have a preschool aged child.
 This program is built upon the premise that the parent is a child’s first and foremost teacher.

 - At least one adult in the family is receiving literacy instruction.